dh107/dh107.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am Da Huo, a researcher working on climate change and greenhouse gas (GHG) emissions.
 I am the lead developer of the Carbon Monitor Cities dataset (https://cities.carbonmonitor.org/), which is the first near-real-time daily CO2 emission dataset for 1500+ cities.
-I am also modeling and comparing life cycle GHG emissions for vehicle fleets to guide decarbonisation policies.
+I am also modeling life cycle GHG emissions for vehicle fleets to guide decarbonisation policies, and developing AI-powered tools for support low-carbon mining.

-I am also interested in assessing climate change impacts from a natural science perspective, including glaciers and ice sheets, natural carbon sinks and global carbon cycle.
-For my Ph.D.
-I studied glaciers in the Himalayas using physics-based numerical models and satellite remote sensing.

 My background
 ======